INTRODUCTION.

 SCULPTURE.

-The sculptures, MADE WITH THE VITAL ASSISTANCE OF SCULPTOR MARCUS CORNISH, respond to Wilberforce House Museum’s Benin plaque.
-In World War 2 in Hull this was split in two by bomb damage.
-It is a powerful metaphor for British and African relations since the colonial era.
+The sculptures, made in collaboration with Marcus Cornish, respond to Wilberforce House Museum’s Benin plaque.
+In World War II the plaque was split half by bomb damage in Hull, the damaged plaque is a powerful metaphor for British and African relations since the colonial era.
 The rupture in the plaque speaks of an open wound in need of redress and recovery.
-THE PROJECT ACKNOWLEDGES HOW Enslavement records and displaced objects can remind us of how untended wounds carved in historic trails of power and conflict can make division in the present worse.